stixes/simple-squid-cache/README.md

 So, in these days of multi Mbit internet connections and fast cpu's, why would you want a caching proxy?
 More and more, people are changing to mobile connections or similarly connections with fluctuating bandwidth.
 Often, such connections are also datalimited in some fashion, so it makes sense to cache data and lessen the Mbit requirement on your internet connection.

+This is amplified by users of VPN connections, or even TOR routed connections.

 Moreover, today many sites we visit are the same, and those sites use a great number of static content, which is still retrieved via "old fashioned" HTTP connections.

 Tuning Squid to allow Massive cache sizes, both on disk and in memory can allow for the reuse of many of such resources, improving the performance of your network connection.